fabianlee/tf-module-for-conditional/README.md

-# Illustrates using conditional to decide include of module
+# Using a conditional at the module level to include a set of related resources

 blog: